-Chapter 7 bankruptcy stays as a negative mark on your credit score for 10 years (from the date of filing).
-Filings could also cause your credit score to drop by as much as 200 points or more.
+Chapter 7 bankruptcy stays as a negative mark on your credit report for 10 years from the date of filing.
+The bankruptcy also can cause your credit score to drop by as much as 200 points or more.

-To qualify for Chapter 7 bankruptcy, you must first pass a “means test” that assesses your income and assets to debt ratio.
-Often, property, cars and other valuables might be liquidated in order to pay back as much of the debt as possible — but some day-to-day essentials that you own might be exempt under law, like your house or computers you use for work.
+To qualify for Chapter 7 bankruptcy, you must first pass a “means test” that assesses your income and assets-to-debt ratio.
+Often, property, cars and other valuables might have to be liquidated in order to pay back as much of the debt as possible — but some day-to-day essentials you own might be exempt under the law, such as your house or computers you use for work.

-Like with Chapter 7 bankruptcy, filing for Chapter 13 bankruptcy will torpedo your credit score, and the filing will remain on your credit report — for seven years.
-If you need to apply for another loan during those 7 years, you’ll need to file a motion and obtain the court’s permission first.
+As with Chapter 7 bankruptcy, filing for Chapter 13 bankruptcy will torpedo your credit score, and the filing will remain on your credit report — for seven years.
+If you need to apply for another loan during that time, you’ll need to file a motion and obtain the court’s permission first.